-In fiscal year 2023, OGE continued to conduct reviews of agency ethics programs and to collect data about each agency's program and the overall executive branch ethics program.
+In fiscal year 2024, OGE continued to conduct reviews of agency ethics programs and to collect data about each agency's program and the overall executive branch ethics program.
 OGE also continued to request ethics program data from agencies to address in real time issues that require oversight.
 Key highlights of OGE's work are described below.

-Identified program weaknesses (non-compliance) with ethics program requirements on an accelerated review cycle
+Identified agency ethics program weaknesses (non-compliance) on a 3- or 4-year risk-based program review cycle

 OGE conducts agency ethics program reviews as a key part of its strategy to maintain high standards of accountability and compliance with applicable ethics requirements throughout the executive branch.
+OGE conducts agency ethics program reviews on a three or four-year risk-based program review cycle, with all cabinet agencies reviewed on a three-year cycle.